All About Lent and the Lenten Season

 Frequently Asked Questions

-6. For some reason many churches, even though they celebrate Christmas and Easter, ignore Lent entirely.
+6. Why doesn't my church observe Lent?
+For some reason many churches, even though they celebrate Christmas and Easter, ignore Lent entirely.
 Why?
 Well, some Christians believe that Lent places too much emphasis on sin, guilt, and wrongdoing, and they would prefer to do away with what they consider to be such outdated talk.
 Churches that have been influenced by the Radical Reformation, including Baptists, Pentecostals, and so-called "Non-Denominational" churches, have never observed Lent, probably because it is a "tradition" of the Church, not explicitly commanded in the Bible.
 However, the idea of Lent, emulating our Lord's 40 days in the wilderness, is certainly a Bible-based tradition.
-Another possible reason (which is tied to the first two reasons) is that Lent is difficult, and requires that we examine material and spiritual excesses in our lives.
+Another possible reason (which is tied to the first two reasons) is that Lent is difficult, and it requires that we examine material and spiritual excesses in our lives.
 It is contrary to our culture's idea that everything (including one's faith) must be happy, easy, and have mass popular appeal.
 Of course, such ideas are secular modern and postmodern ideals, not based on the Bible, Jesus, or Christian history.
 The reality is that Jesus' life was full of poverty, simplicity, and sacrifice, ideals we strive for our entire lives, but focus on during Lent.

 Abstinence requires abstaining from meat, and soups and gravies made from meat, for the entire day.
 Meat is defined as the "flesh meat of warm-blooded animals."
-This is the reason why Catholics often eat fish on Fridays, but anything meatless works.
+This is the reason Catholics often eat fish on Fridays, but anything meatless works.
 The requirements are slightly different for those of certain ages.
-Fasting is only required of those from ages 18-59, and abstinence is required of all people 14 and older, although parents are expected to teach their children the reasons behind their fasting, etc. Those with health conditions are excluded.
+Fasting is only required of those from ages 18 to 59, and abstinence is required of all people 14 and older, although parents are expected to teach their children the reasons behind their fasting, etc. Those with health conditions are excluded.
 Note that some Western bishop conferences may have more strict/less strict fast and abstinence requirements, so it is wise to check with your local parish for local fast and abstinence expectations.
 Also, Eastern Catholic Rites have different fasting guidelines.
 These are simply the minimum expectations.
 Additional forms of self-denial, within reason, can also be spiritually beneficial.